Tailor-made Holidays for lovers of Opera, Operetta and Classical Music

-There are daily concerts of music by composers such as Strauss, Lehar, Kalman, Stolz, Zeller, Millocker and many more!
+There are concerts of music almost every day by composers such as Strauss, Lehar, Kalman, Stolz, Zeller, Millocker and many more!
 Most of these are free of charge.
-In fine weather some concerts take place in the Kur park.
+In fine weather many concerts take place in the Kur park.

 Former residents and regular visitors to Bad Ischl